 Gameplay revolves around drawing "clue cards" from a deck at certain real time intervals.
 These give a link to some location or suspect, along with a short writing prompt.
 E.g. "Reveal a location card.
 You've heard terrible rumors about what happens here after dark.
 You just found something online that substantiates one of those rumors.
 What is it?"
 The player decides what they've learned and relays this information to the others.
 The clue cards towards the end of the countdown are the ones that actually lead to the culprit, and Alice herself.
 In this way, the game could be called both highly system-driven (because the clue cards dictate the events of the plot) and highly player-driven (because the players make up all the details of the story).

-Sharing themes with games like Life Is Strange, Oxenfree, Firewatch, and Gone Home, Alice Is Missing is noted for being a deeply emotional experience, using a unique text-only-communication mechanic, and having a pre-made soundtrack that also acts as a timer.
+Openly inspired by games like Life Is Strange, Oxenfree, Firewatch, and Gone Home, Alice Is Missing is noted for being a deeply emotional experience, using a unique mechanic of text-message-communication-only, and having a pre-made soundtrack that also acts as a timer.

 Tropes found in Alice Is Missing:

-- Dying Town: Implied but not stated by the introduction card, which notes that it's been a rough few years for everyone.
+- Dying Town: Implied but not stated by the introduction card, which notes that it's been a rough few years for everyone "since the recession".

-- Emergent Narrative: The players have little real impact on the story's direction (which is randomly chosen by cards), but this works out well - since no one player is in charge of steering the story, all the players can immerse themselves in the narrative without knowing what's going to happen next.
+- Emergent Narrative: The players have little real impact on the story's direction (which is randomly chosen by cards), but this works out well - since no one player is in charge of steering the story, everyone can immerse themselves in the narrative without knowing what's going to happen next.

-- Pacific Northwest: Silent Falls is a coastal forest town in the heart of Northern California, and thus, the game takes place in this region of the United States.
+- Pacific Northwest: Silent Falls is a coastal forest town in the heart of Northern California, which is in this region of the United States.